interledger/interledger.github.io/_content/spin-up-local-network.md

 To specify the amount, you must use base units.
 Since Alice's account is denominated in ETH with precision to 9 decimal places, to send the equivalent of 1 ETH, the amount would be `1000000000`, and to send 1 gwei, which is a very small amount of ETH, the amount would be `1`.
 This example sends a payment for 0.0002 ETH, which STREAM will packetize into many smaller ILP packets.

-Note that when the payment is performed, Alice and Charlie's nodes will automatically coordinate with one another to ensure Bob doesn't take too large of a spread or offer a poor exchnage rate.
-By checking Bob's rate against an external prices, Alice and Charlie can determine the minimum rate and maximum slippage they're willing to accept.
+Note that when the payment is performed, Alice and Charlie's nodes will automatically coordinate with one another to ensure Bob doesn't take too large of a spread or offer a poor exchange rate.
+By checking Bob's rate against external prices, Alice and Charlie can determine the minimum rate and maximum slippage they're willing to accept.
 (In this case, they also use the CoinCap API.)

 In order for this payment to fully complete within the credit limits set by each peer, Alice must settle by sending an ETH payment to Bob, and Bob must settle by sending an XRP payment to Charlie.
 Both will automatically be triggered in the background, so the whole payment will take approximately 5 seconds.